-It will also only be done thru Delta's Pet Safe Program.
-The Buyer is responsible for the cost of a Fit to Fly Exam from my Vet The Crate and all the Supplies to ready the crate to fly and for the cost of the Actual Flight itself.
+Flying will only be done thru Delta's Pet Safe Program.
+The Buyer is responsible for the cost of a Fit to Fly Exam from my Vet The Crate & all the Supplies to ready the crate to fly and for the cost of the Actual Flight itself.

 Middle Earth Ferretry is now working with a USDA Licensed Ground Transporter and depending on there availability this is also an option for kit owners instead of flying.

 Q. What is the cost to ship a ferret ?
 Price quotes below are current as of Jan 1st 2021 subject to change if the Airlines Change there policies or prices.
 Flight Ticket after taxes (Under 7lbs) ~ $ 300.00 USD ( Domestic Within the USA ) International Flights can be discussed Pm me with location for Quote Fit to Fly from health exam and paperwork from my vet ~$180.00 Crate/Veri Kennel & Materials ~ (Chicken Wire, Carefresh Bedding, Nuts and Bolts, Food Dish, Water Bottle, Zipties) to make crate ready to fly ~ $125.00 Unlike other breeders I do NOT charge gas/milage to take your kit to the airport.